 How Do You Draw Accurate Trendlines?

-A trendline connects swing points so you can see the path the price is actually taking.
+A trendline connects swing points so you can see the path price is actually taking.

 Trendline Type | Connection Points | Trading Bias | Primary Use |